Noltea africana

 Tree

-The unarmed plant is glabrous (hairless).
-The Tree (photo 90) is usually up to 2m but may reach 9m high.
+The plant is glabrous (hairless) and unarmed.
+The Tree (photo 90) is usually up to 2-5m high but may reach 9m high with a slender trunk.
 It may also be a shrub.
 The Bark (photo 462) is light grey and smooth.
 Branchlets are reddish to purple (photo 342) and tend to weep slightly.
-Old leaf base remains are raised on the young stem (photos 462 & 798).
-On photo 798 are visible Lenticels (usually raised corky elongated areas on the plant that allows the uncontrolled interchange of gases with the environment).
+Old leaf base remains are visible on the young stem (photo 462).
+Visible lenticels (usually raised corky elongated areas on the plant that allows the uncontrolled interchange of gases with the environment) are present (photo 798).

 Leaves

-On this evergreen tree, the alternate or spirally arranged Leaves (photo 459) are simple (have a single blade which may have incisions that are not deep enough to divide the blade into leaflets).
+On this evergreen tree, the shiny alternate Leaves (photo 459) are simple (have a single blade which may have incisions that are not deep enough to divide the blade into leaflets).
 They are oblong-lanceolate or elliptic and are up to 7 x 1,8cm (photo 950).
-N.B.
-Leaf length excludes the petiole (leaf base).
 Leaves are leathery and discolorous (having upper and lower surfaces of leaves different colours).
 They are glossy dark green above, and much paler green below (photo 950).
-The yellowish Midrib on the lower surface protrudes.
-Veins are slightly visible on both sides.
-The Apex is narrowly rounded and sharp tipped or may be indented (photo 950).
+The Midrib is sunken above and yellowish, clearly visible and protrudes below.
+In this photo the side veins are easily seen.
+The Apex is narrowly abruptly rounded or sharp tipped or may be indented (photo 950).
 The Base tapers.
 The Margin is irregularly serrated (photo 459).
-The Petiole (leaf stalk) is short and reddish (photo 183).
-Stipules (basal appendages of the petiole) are small, greeny-yellow and gland-like (photo 950).
+The Petiole (leaf stalk) is short and reddish (photo 950).
+Stipules (basal appendages of the petiole) are small, slightly green and gland-like on the smooth reddish shoots (photo 186).

 Flowers

-Reddish flower buds are about 3mm in diameter (photo 343) and open into small white, 5-merous short lived Flowers.
+The reddish/purple short-lived buds (photo 343) have flowers that are about 3mm in diameter, and open into small white, 5-merous Flowers (photo 348).
 These flowers are bisexual and actinomorphic (Regular, symmetrical.
-Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
+Here the flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 The flowers occur in leaf axils or terminally in Panicles (indeterminate, branched inflorescence with stalked flowers – photo 343).
 The 5-lobed Calyx tube is widely bell-shaped.
-The ovate lobes are about the same size as the tube.
-The Corolla has 5 Petals that are shorter than calyx tube.
-These hood-like petals embrace the shorter 5 Stamens (photo 348).
-The Anthers have 2 pollen sacs and pollen is released through longitudinal slits.
-These stamens do not protrude beyond the corolla.
+The ovate lobes are about the same size as the calyx tube.
+The Corolla has 5 Petals that are shorter than calyx.
+These hood-like petals (photo 348) embrace the 5 Stamens.
+The Anthers (Dark & V-shaped in photo 348) have 2 pollen sacs and pollen is released through longitudinal slits.
+These stamens do not protrude beyond the corolla (photo 348).
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
-Here the half-inferior Ovary is partially attached to the calyx and has 3 locules.
-Each locule contains a single ovule.
+Here the half-inferior Ovary is partially attached to the calyx and has 3 locules (compartments).
+Each of the locules contains a single ovule.
 The Style has 3 short lobes.
 (Aug-Sep +).

 Fruit

 The initially green Fruit (photo 78) is an almost spherical, 3-celled Capsule (a dry fruit resulting from the maturing of a compound ovary that usually opens at maturity by one or more lines of dehiscence).
 The persistent Calyx forms a saucer shape reaching nearly one-third along the young fruit capsule (photo 78).
 This pea-sized, 3-valved capsule becomes blackish and up to 1cm in diameter (photo 460).
 Each of the 3 woody valve opens backwards for seeds dispersal (photo 561).
 The interior of the valves is a light colour and the exterior becomes dark brown (photo 561).
 Seeds are light to dark brown (photo 127).
-One face is convex and the other has a keel.
 (Sep-Nov).

 Distribution & Ecology

 This plant is Endemic in South Africa.
 (Endemism is the ecological state of a species being unique to a defined geographic location).
-This plant is located in the Western Cape, Eastern Cape and northwards to KwaZulu-Natal.
+This frost-resistant plant is Found in the Western Cape and Eastern Cape and northwards up to KwaZulu-Natal.
 It is common in sand on coastal forests, forest edges and riparian (relating to wetlands adjacent to rivers and streams) habitats.
+It is also common in vegetation dominated by shrubs.
 In forests, it may be present in groves.
-It may occur in open scrub (general term for vegetation with low, woody plants, which typically forms an intermediate community between grass or heath and high forest) and occurs from sea level to high altitudes.
+It occurs from sea level to an altitude of 1 500m.
 It is very hardy and grows in sun or partial shade.
-Flowers attract insects, including bees and butterflies.
+Flowers attract insects including butterflies and bees.

 Ethnobotany